AdobeDocs/experience-manager-64.en/help/sites/authoring/using/default-components-foundation.md

 The **Video** component allows you to place a predefined, out-of-the-box video element on a page.

-See also [Configure your Video Profiles](../../../sites/administering/using/config-video.md#configuringvideoprofiles) for use with HTML5 elements.
+See also [Configure the Video component](../../../sites/administering/using/config-video.md) for use with HTML5 elements.

 After placing an instance of the component on your page you can configure: